dmwm/PHEDEX/Contrib/README.txt

 as code gets modified, the comments at the top should be updated accordingly.

 - I don't care what language stuff is written in, we'll take anything.
+- please please please give your program a meaningful name.
+If you need to add more than one file (e.g a config file as well as the tool), please name them coherently (tool-to-do-X, tool-to-do-X.config...).
+It makes it easier to find things if they are all grouped together by name-prefix.
 - Do make sure that your program is not dangerous.
 It should not assume that the person running it will have only low-level privileges, if it is run by someone with global admin privileges it should be safe.